SolidInvoice/docs/source/guide/getting_started/downloading.rst

 This will download CSBill into a directory called `csbill`, and will also install all the dependencies.
 If you encounter any issues while trying to install, please report the issues, or try to resolve them yourself.

-The last step is to dump all the web assets
+The last step is to dump all the web assets and compile the Handlebars templates

 .. code-block:: bash

     $ php app/console assetic:dump -e prod
+    $ php app/console handlebars:compile -e prod

 Using Git
 ---------